support our work:meet the team!

 Nowadays, meeting those challenges in ever more effective ways is one of the ongoing projects widely recognised throughout Triratna, with the Triratna International Council taking a lead and, in doing so, standing very clearly behind all our Safeguarding initiatives.

 Triratna also has rather informal origins in a community of radical young people in in the 1970s.
 Things we would now consider normal, such as proper health and safety measures, seem to have been considered boring and unspiritual for quite a long time.
-It’s a matter of cultural change and growing awareness: today every Triratna centre in Britain has a Safeguarding officer and 30 of them attended a training day with an external trainer in November 2016 (arranged in January 2016.)
+It’s a matter of cultural change and growing awareness: today every Triratna centre in Britain has a Safeguarding officer and 30 or more of them have attended each of our two Safeguarding training days in 2016 and 2017, led by an external Safeguarding specialist.

 With reference to the September 2016 BBC report and subsequent discussions around whether Triratna has done enough to face its past, it’s not always been easy to answer such questions definitively.
 Clearly, as we say above, it would seem we have not done well enough in the past, and this is why these matters have come back again.
 At the same time, while recognising the definite pain being expressed, some people felt that a number of the allegations in the BBC programme were simply unfair.
 (This has been true of previous periods of controversy around the same issues.)